CaseCal/TreeViz/doc/Design Specification.md

 After this, tv remains unchanged, and new_tv is a new instance that has been pruned and traced.

-### DisplayScheme
+### Display

-DisplayScheme does not change the shape of the tree, just the appearance of images.
-DisplayScheme traits include colors, shading and the text within nodes.
-DisplayScheme changes are generally very reversable, and actually have no impact until an image is actually printed.
+Display does not change the shape of the tree, just the appearance of images.
+Display traits include colors, shading and the text within nodes.
+Display changes are generally very reversable, and actually have no impact until an image is actually printed.
 This gives a few features:

 - Changing the display of a TreeViz instance does not create a new one.
 DisplayScheme funcs return None to make this clear.
 - DisplayScheme settings that involve calculations (such as computing gradient from gini) are always done lazily.
 They will not calcualte until the image is printed.